mhmod2222/LateralControl/Linear MPC/readme.md

 this is implementation of Linear model predicitive controller, as example of a dynamical controller to lateral vehicle motion

+-	Dynamic controller: numerically integrates the dynamic model of the vehicle at discrete time steps.
+The goal is to minimize difference between actual and desired value at every time step.

 We use here LQR (Linear Quadratic Regulator) here, because it is the closed form solution of MPC when it is linear.

 The controller is applied to discrete control problem